AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ## Methods and math

-**Cointegration.** Correlation is not enough — two series can be highly correlated yet drift apart forever.
+**Cointegration.** Correlation is not enough, since two series can be highly correlated yet drift apart forever.
 The pipeline tests for cointegration directly, with both the Engle–Granger two-step test (regress, then ADF-test the residual for stationarity) and the symmetric, systems-based Johansen trace test.